Autoura/SahraInterview/README.md

 # Sahra Interview

-Interview Sahra using a Furhat robot with answers either powered by OpenAI Chat GPT API (ChatGPT 4) or as a puppet under manual control.
+Interview Sahra using a Furhat robot with answers either powered by OpenAI ChatGPT API (ChatGPT 4) or as a puppet under manual control.

 You can find out more about Sahra here: https://www.autoura.com/recipes/sahra

 ![control_ui](screenshot_control.png)

+## Scope

+This skill is designed for web streaming.
+In particular the robot will not attend a user like _regular_ Furhat skills, instead will look ahead (i.e. at a video camera)

+This skill could be used for stage presentations but you need to think about where the robot looks, perhaps including panned glancing towards the audience.

 ## One time setup
 * Setup an OpenAI account & API key